Zotero Translators

 Licensing

 Please note that contributed translators need to be licensed in a way that allows the Zotero project to distribute them and modify them.
 We encourage you to license new translators under the GNU Affero General Public License version 3 (or later), which is the license used for Zotero.
 To do so, just add a license statement to the top of the file.
 Take a look a recently committed translator, like “Die Zeit.js”, for an example of such a statement.
+(Scaffold handles this automatically when you add the web translator template.)

 Recommendations for Translator Authors